Tropical Storm Claudette brings rain, floods to Gulf Coast - WTMJ

 Associated Press

-NEW ORLEANS (AP) — Tropical Storm Claudette dumped heavy rain across coastal areas of Louisiana, Mississippi and Alabama as it chugged inland Saturday, threatening flash floods and possibly tornadoes along its soggy course across the Southeast.
+NEW ORLEANS (AP) — Tropical Storm Claudette dumped heavy rain across the U.S. Gulf Coast from Louisiana to Florida as it chugged inland Saturday, triggering flash floods and tornado warnings along its soggy course across the Southeast.

 The National Hurricane Center declared Claudette organized enough to qualify as a named storm at 4 a.m.
 Saturday, well after the storm’s center of circulation had come ashore southwest of New Orleans.
 It was north of the city three hours later, with maximum sustained winds of 45 mph (72 kph) as the storm plodded to the northeast at 12 mph (19 kph).
 The heaviest rains were far from the center, near the Mississippi-Alabama state line.